 Theresa Famularo is the Founder and Director of Brisbane based Company Cre8ion, a producing company specialising in a wide range of theatrical entertainment, large-scale events and experiential installations.

 Theresa has extensive experience both nationally and internationally and has focused her talent and skill base in the field of producing, strategic planning and development of new events and digital strategies over the last decade.

 Theresa has been invited to speak at the New Cities Summit in Jakarta, The Phillips Collection in Washington DC, Art Place America and Aspen Institute in Aspen and is a regular guest lecturer at the Tisch School of The Arts NYU in New York and at the Australian Center for Event Management at the University of Technology in Sydney.
 Theresa is regularly engaged as a consultant and strategic thinker for the development of new public events.

-general manager – finance
+business manager – finance

 A graduate of the University of Melbourne and the National Institute of Dramatic Art, Bill was the Production Manager at Belvoir Street Theatre before moving to an executive production role at the Sydney 2000 Olympics and Paralympic Arts Festivals.
 As Production Director for the 2002 Adelaide Festival of Arts, Bill drove the creation and development of new Australian and international productions, before returning to NIDA as Head of the Production course.

 As Head of Programming at Sydney Festival, Bill produced events such as Festival First Night, Movers and Shakers dance series, Smoke and Mirrors, Dawn Chorus and Trocadero Dance Palace.
 For Global Creatures, Bill was Executive Producer for the world premiere season of the stage musical, King Kong.
 Bill is currently with the Barangaroo Delivery Authority advising and developing programming initiatives as part of its arts and cultural framework.